robinrodricks/FluentFTP/README.md

 - **ListingCulture** - Culture used to parse file listings. **Default:** `CultureInfo.InvariantCulture`.

 - **TimeOffset** - Time difference between server and client, in hours.
-If the server is located in New York and you are in London then the time difference is -5 hours. **Default:** 0.
+If the server is located in Amsterdam and you are in Los Angeles then the time difference is 9 hours. **Default:** 0.

 *Active FTP*